North American Refractories Company (NARCO)

 Another jury found that a plaintiff, a former pipefitter diagnosed with mesothelioma, was owed more than $6 million.

 Bankruptcy and Asbestos Trust

 It reorganized and was back in business in 2008, but this did not end the costs of past asbestos exposure.
-Lawsuits continued and in 2013 the ANH division began an asbestos trust to help pay claims from victims.
+Lawsuits continued, and in 2013 the ANH division created an asbestos trust to help pay claims from victims.

 To help you maximize your chances of a successful claim, be sure to work with an experienced asbestos or mesothelioma lawyer.
 This legal professional has the expertise to ensure that you have a real claim and that it will win you the compensation you deserve and need.